Skip to content

 24h 24h

-Define Detection Rule
+Define Detection Rules

-When defining security detection logic, you can use DQL in the script to query data and set signal trigger logic by defining conditional expressions (e.g., field matching, threshold judgment, etc.).
+When defining security detection logic, you can use DQL to query data in the script and set signal trigger logic by defining conditional expressions (e.g., field matching, threshold judgment, etc.).

-When writing your own rules, you can:
+When writing rules independently, you can:

-• Set text to automatically wrap or overflow content;
+• Set text auto-wrap or content overflow;

 • Copy with one click;